MPS:1 Vision, Goals, & Rationale

 Moore Public Schools is grateful to have the support of Moore community members who share our vision of utilizing technology as a tool that will increase student achievement and prepare students to thrive in increasingly digital college and career environments.
-To help realize our mission, Shaping Today’s Students into Tomorrow’s Leaders, the MPSOne 1:1 initiative will issue Dell 3190 laptop computers to all high school students in the 2020/2021 school year.
-Class sets of laptops will be installed at junior highs beginning in the 2021/2022 school year.
+To help realize our mission, Shaping Today’s Students into Tomorrow’s Leaders, MPS:1 (1:1 initiative) issued Dell 3190 laptop computers to all high school students, as well as Dell 3100 series Chromebooks to all junior high school students, in the 2020/2021 school year.
+5th and 6th graders were issued 3100 series Chromebooks in the 2021/2022 school year.

 In 2015, MPS began laying the groundwork to give every student regular access to a device that can help enhance and redefine the ways they interact with teachers, peers, and academic curriculums.
 This painstaking process included extensive planning and research on every aspect of the initiative, which resulted in: